msclock/sphinx-deployment/docs/getting_started.md

 ## Usage

-Add the extension to your `conf.py`:
+To use the `sphinx-deployment` extension, add it to the extensions list in your `conf.py` file:

 ```python
 extensions = [